A Zero-Waste Era that Considers Economic Growth

 In recent years, all countries have attached importance to the issue of a circular economy and actively promoted it as a means of promoting industrial development, coping with a scarcity of resources, and reducing environmental impacts.
 Taiwan’s lack of natural resources, coupled with its small land area and large population, has had a heavy environmental impact.
 With a high degree of dependence on imported energy resources, there is an urgent need to break through resource constraints and increase resource productivity by promoting a circular economy.

-The new business model of the circular economy is not just about waste recycling and reuse, but is about redefining waste, redesigning products and processes, changing consumer habits, and using new technologies to bring resources, raw materials, and waste back to the industry chain.
+The new circular economy models are not just about waste recycling and reuse, but is about redefining waste, redesigning products and processes, changing consumer habits, and using new technologies to bring resources, raw materials, and waste back to the industry chain.
 Innovative business models that are different from the traditional model of continuous consumption of raw materials need to be developed in order to greatly reduce energy and resource consumption and waste generation.

 The recycling resource supply model refers to the recycling of the entire production and consumption system.
 It is a system designed to completely renew, recycle, or recover materials.
 Companies can use this model to replace linear resource consumption, reduce the use of scarce resources, reduce resource waste, and improve resource use efficiency.